LuW14/digital-twin-operations-research/papers4dtor.md

 > Challenges: Practitioners of operations research often consider difficult variants of well-known optimization problems and struggle to find a good algorithm for their variants although decades of research have produced highly efficient algorithms for the well-known problems.

 > Methods: We introduce a machine learning for operations research paradigm to build efficient heuristics for such variants: use a machine learning predictor to turn an instance of the variant into an instance of the well-known problem, then solve the instance of the well-known problem, and finally retrieve a solution of the variant from the solution of the well-known problem.
 This paradigm requires learning the predictor that transforms an instance of the variant into an instance of the well-known problem.
 We introduce a structured learning methodology to learn that predictor.

+2. **A Model-Driven Approach to Interoperability Between Simulation and Optimization for Production and Logistics Systems**.
+NIST, 2021. [paper](https://doi.org/10.6028/NIST.IR.8326). *Timothy Sprock*